 Lake Wales High School has a rich tradition of high performing athletes.
 This includes state apperances in softball, baseball, football, swimming, and track.
 We encourage all students who desire to participate on an athletics team to get involved!

-In order to play a sport you must complete a physical and parent consent form annually. these forms are available at the front desk,and must be completed prior to the first day of tryouts or practice.
+In order to play a sport you must complete a physical and parent consent form annually.
+These forms are available at the front desk and must be completed prior to the first day of tryouts or practice.
 There are opportunities for free physicals prior to the fall and spring semesters that take place at LWHS.
-There is also information available for each individual sport at C2C schools

-If you have further questions related to a LWHS Athletics program please contact Marvin Pavy LWHS Athletic Director at firstname.lastname@example.org or by phone at 863-678-4222 x 230.
+If you have further questions related to a LWHS Athletics program please contact Marvin Pavy LWHS Athletic Director at firstname.lastname@example.org or by phone at 863-678-4222, Ext.
+230.

 Student Athlete Information